Vinaypatil-Ev/vinEvC_BasicC/README.md

 # vinEvC_BasicC
-All the basic are in the this repository
+All the basics of C lang are in the this repository